-We looked at the last set of meeting minutes, which were for June 2020.
+We looked at the last set of meeting minutes.
 The minutes showed that turnaround times for tests, customer satisfaction results, and the results for the number of referral forms that had been appropriately completed by clinics over a six-month period had been discussed.